5 Common Large-Format Printing Issues & How to Troubleshoot Them

 5. Connectivity or Software Glitches

 Your printer job fails to send, the printer freezes, or the output size doesn’t match your file setup—these are often the most frustrating but easily fixable problems.
-The culprit could be outdated printer drivers or firmware or conflicts between RIP software and design programs.
-Another less common cause could be wrong page dimensions or orientation or your network connection drops (especially for wireless large-format printers) when you’re printing.
+The culprit could be outdated printer drivers or firmware or conflicts between RIP software and design programmes.
+Another less common cause could be wrong page dimensions or orientation, or your network connection drops (especially for wireless large-format printers) when you’re printing.

 Here are some simple tips to troubleshoot it: